andradelucasmo/shortcuts/README.md

 Configures the global Git settings using the WORK_* variables.

-Creates two new .gitconfig_* files: one for personal Git settings using PERSONAL_* variables, and another for university Git settings using UNIVERSITY_* variables.
+Creates three new .gitconfig_* files: one for personal Git settings using PERSONAL_* variables, other for university Git settings using UNIVERSITY_* variables and the last one for work Git settings using WORK_* variables.

 ----